 The History department consistently aims to reinforce the ethos and values of Louth Academy through high expectations, mutual support, passion for the curriculum area and the constant drive to improve both as Historians and as individuals.

 History is uniquely placed to offer substantive knowledge and disciplinary skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
 History allows us to:

 As a faculty, we are proud to offer our students the chance to develop and prosper in a way that benefits them for the rest of their lives.

-The History Department is staffed by dedicated, professional and outstanding teachers who are passionate History.
+The History Department is staffed at the Lower and Upper site by dedicated, professional and outstanding teachers who are passionate about History.

-Students in Year 9 will be studying the new GCSE obtaining grades from 1-9.
-These students will sit the GCSE from the AQA Examination Group focussing on International developments in the inter-war years with a depth study on Germany.
-In addition, students will undertake a British Depth Study on Elizabethan England.
-The course with be examined through two external examinations in the summer of Year 11.
+Students will be studying the new GCSE obtaining grades from 1-9.
+These students will sit the GCSE from the AQA Examination Group focusing on international developments in the inter-war years with a depth study on Germany.
+Also, students will undertake a British Depth Study on Norman England with the historical site study Castle Acre Priory in 2021-2022 alongside a thematic study.
+The course is examined through two external examinations in the summer of Year 11.
 Students studying the AQA GCSE will also receive 3 lessons per week.

 The History department understands the contributions that outside learning can make to students, therefore, History Department also provides a range of revision and support classes when required for Key Stage 4 students at the Upper site to help students achieve success in their exams.
 Wider personal development links are encouraged through participation in competitions run by the Historical Association and educational visits to the Holocaust Museum and historical environmental sites such as the White Tower and Castle Acre Priory.